rhelmer/chrome-auth-study/README.md

 ## Phone-based auth from extensions
 https://cloud.google.com/identity-platform/docs/web/chrome-extension has the warning: "Warning: Using phone or multi-factor authentication from a Chrome extension is not supported."

 Not sure this is true anymore?
-We almost certainly don't want to use this option so that's probably fine.
+We almost certainly don't want to use this option, so that's probably fine.

 ## General documentation issues
 Lots of chrome docs point to "chrome app" docs which apply to both extensions and apps, but "apps are obsolete" messages abound...